r1cky33/winforms-gui-loader/README.md

-**this whole shit is coded by me and was ALOT OF WORK. so pls treat it with respect xD
+**this whole shit is coded by me and was ALOT OF WORK. so pls treat it with respect xD**

-**credits to @fisherprice from UC for cleaning MmUnloadedDrivers & PiDDBCacheTable structures (signatures should at least work for 1907)
+**credits to @fisherprice from UC for cleaning MmUnloadedDrivers & PiDDBCacheTable structures (signatures should at least work for 1907 - 1909)**